Gajol/ApplicationArchitecture/ARA/ARA-Patterns.md

 Conway's Law
 : Conway's Law asserts that organizations are constrained to produce application designs which are copies of their communication structures.
 This often leads to unintended friction points.
-The ['Inverse Conway Maneuver'](https://www.thoughtworks.com/radar/techniques/inverse-conway-maneuver
+The [*Inverse Conway Maneuver*](https://www.thoughtworks.com/radar/techniques/inverse-conway-maneuver
 ) recommends evolving your team and organizational structure to promote your desired architecture.
 Ideally your technology architecture will display [isomorphism](https://en.wikipedia.org/wiki/Isomorphism_(sociology)) with your business architecture.

   - Isomorphism : In sociology, an isomorphism is a similarity of the processes or structure of one organization to those of another, be it the result of imitation or independent development under similar constraints.
 In our application development context, isomorphism implies, that different technology branches, division and sections develop their products under similar constraints.